Advisory Board

 President, Exploration Connections

 Rebecca Martin currently serves as an expert consultant in the field of exploration and explorer talent development through her new business, Exploration Connections.
 Prior to this, she worked for National Geographic, most recently as Senior Director of Explorer Programs, where she oversaw high profile explorers.
 In addition, she expanded National Geographic’s prestigious awards program, and launched a specially-tailored Explorer Mentorship Program.
 As founding director of National Geographic’s Expeditions Council, Rebecca developed the organization’s first storytelling grant program.
 She also created and directed Nat Geo’s highly successful Young Explorers Grant Program.
-Rebecca serves as a board member of Machik, an organization dedicated to strengthening communities on the Tibetan Plateau, as well as on the advisory boards of New York WILD and Mountainfilm in Telluride.
-She has served on film juries for the Trento (Italy), Autrans (France), Telluride and Bilbao Mendi mountain film festivals.
+Rebecca serves as a board member of Machik – an organization dedicated to strengthening communities on the Tibetan Plateau – Around the World in 80 Fabrics, Save Wild Orangutans Project as well as on the advisory boards of New York WILD and Mountainfilm in Telluride.
+She has served on film juries for the Trento (Italy), Autrans (France), Telluride, and Bilbao Mendi mountain film festivals.

 Nancy Moon